If you’re looking for somewhere to see whales in Washington State then you’re in the right place.

 One of the best places to see whales from the shore in Seattle is on Alki Beach.

-Alki Beach, located in West Seattle, is a popular beach with epic views of the Puget Sound.
+Alki Beach is a popular beach in western Seattle with epic views of the Puget Sound.
 Whales can often be seen from this beach and in the summer they sometimes come close to the shore.

-You can also sometimes see whales from other points that look out into Elliott Bay in Seattle.
+I heard from a local that you can also occasionally see whales from other points that look out into Elliott Bay in Seattle.

 Anacortes